 social documentation, ethnomedicine, ethnobotany, biological anthropology and archaeology.

-The anthropology major distinguishes itself through long-term collaborative research projects that enhance student learning experiences, promote the interests of local communities, and practice complementary exchange between the university and the community.
+The anthropology major distinguishes itself through long-term collaborative research projects that enhance student learning experiences, promote the interests of local communities, and reciprocal exchange between the university and the community.